Rybachello/entitas-seal-hunting-game/README.md

 # entitas-seal-hunting-game
-Simple seal hunting game using the Entitas Entity Component System
+This is simple seal hunting game using the [Entitas Entity Component System](https://github.com/sschmid/Entitas-CSharp) in [Unity3d](https://unity3d.com)